Waratah Capital Advisors Ltd. Sells 8,112 Shares of Zscaler, Inc. (NASDAQ:ZS)

-Waratah Capital Advisors Ltd. lessened its stake in shares of Zscaler, Inc. (NASDAQ:ZS) by 57.5% in the third quarter, according to the company in its most recent 13F filing with the Securities & Exchange Commission.
+Waratah Capital Advisors Ltd. lowered its position in Zscaler, Inc. (NASDAQ:ZS) by 57.5% in the 3rd quarter, according to its most recent 13F filing with the SEC.
 The institutional investor owned 5,991 shares of the company’s stock after selling 8,112 shares during the period.
-Waratah Capital Advisors Ltd.’s holdings in Zscaler were worth $1,571,000 at the end of the most recent reporting period.
+Waratah Capital Advisors Ltd.’s holdings in Zscaler were worth $1,571,000 as of its most recent SEC filing.

-Other hedge funds also recently bought and sold shares of the company.
+Other large investors have also recently made changes to their positions in the company.
+Benjamin F. Edwards & Company Inc. increased its position in Zscaler by 34.7% during the 3rd quarter.
+Benjamin F. Edwards & Company Inc. now owns 5,214 shares of the company’s stock valued at $1,367,000 after buying an additional 1,342 shares in the last quarter.
+Parallel Advisors LLC increased its position in Zscaler by 65.1% during the 3rd quarter.
+Parallel Advisors LLC now owns 241 shares of the company’s stock valued at $63,000 after buying an additional 95 shares in the last quarter.
+Cambridge Investment Research Advisors Inc. increased its position in Zscaler by 23.7% during the 3rd quarter.
+Cambridge Investment Research Advisors Inc. now owns 24,331 shares of the company’s stock valued at $6,380,000 after buying an additional 4,667 shares in the last quarter.
 Allworth Financial LP increased its position in Zscaler by 48.0% during the 3rd quarter.
 Allworth Financial LP now owns 148 shares of the company’s stock valued at $39,000 after buying an additional 48 shares in the last quarter.
-KB Financial Partners LLC bought a new position in Zscaler during the 2nd quarter valued at approximately $40,000.
-AllSquare Wealth Management LLC boosted its stake in Zscaler by 300.0% during the 2nd quarter.
-AllSquare Wealth Management LLC now owns 200 shares of the company’s stock valued at $43,000 after purchasing an additional 150 shares during the last quarter.
-Berman Capital Advisors LLC boosted its stake in Zscaler by 128.6% during the 2nd quarter.
-Berman Capital Advisors LLC now owns 240 shares of the company’s stock valued at $51,000 after purchasing an additional 135 shares during the last quarter.
-Finally, Total Clarity Wealth Management Inc. purchased a new stake in Zscaler during the 3rd quarter valued at $53,000.
-42.99% of the stock is owned by institutional investors.
+Finally, Victory Capital Management Inc. increased its position in Zscaler by 213.8% during the 3rd quarter.
+Victory Capital Management Inc. now owns 189,461 shares of the company’s stock valued at $49,681,000 after buying an additional 129,088 shares in the last quarter.
+42.99% of the stock is owned by hedge funds and other institutional investors.

-In other news, insider Robert Schlossman sold 4,000 shares of Zscaler stock in a transaction dated Monday, October 18th.
-The stock was sold at an average price of $300.01, for a total value of $1,200,040.00.
-The sale was disclosed in a legal filing with the SEC, which is available through the SEC website.
-Also, Director Karen Blasing sold 2,000 shares of Zscaler stock in a transaction dated Monday, November 8th.
-The stock was sold at an average price of $348.51, for a total value of $697,020.00.
+In other Zscaler news, insider Robert Schlossman sold 4,000 shares of the firm’s stock in a transaction dated Monday, October 18th.
+The stock was sold at an average price of $300.01, for a total transaction of $1,200,040.00.
+The transaction was disclosed in a legal filing with the SEC, which can be accessed through this link.
+Also, Director Karen Blasing sold 2,000 shares of the firm’s stock in a transaction dated Monday, November 8th.
+The shares were sold at an average price of $348.51, for a total value of $697,020.00.
 The disclosure for this sale can be found here.
 Over the last three months, insiders have sold 137,267 shares of company stock worth $40,583,902.
 Insiders own 20.30% of the company’s stock.

 Zscaler (NASDAQ:ZS) last posted its quarterly earnings results on Tuesday, November 30th.
 The company reported $0.14 EPS for the quarter, beating the Zacks’ consensus estimate of $0.12 by $0.02.
 The business had revenue of $230.52 million for the quarter, compared to analysts’ expectations of $212.33 million.
 Zscaler had a negative return on equity of 45.93% and a negative net margin of 39.13%.
 The business’s quarterly revenue was up 61.7% on a year-over-year basis.
 During the same period last year, the firm earned ($0.28) earnings per share.
-Sell-side analysts anticipate that Zscaler, Inc. will post -2.33 earnings per share for the current fiscal year.
+Analysts predict that Zscaler, Inc. will post -2.33 EPS for the current year.

-Several analysts have commented on the company.
-Royal Bank of Canada increased their target price on Zscaler from $326.00 to $380.00 and gave the company an “outperform” rating in a research note on Monday, November 29th.
-Robert W. Baird increased their target price on Zscaler from $325.00 to $415.00 and gave the company an “outperform” rating in a research note on Wednesday, December 1st.
-Credit Suisse Group assumed coverage on Zscaler in a research note on Tuesday, November 16th.
-They set an “outperform” rating and a $410.00 target price on the stock.
-Mizuho increased their target price on Zscaler from $385.00 to $400.00 and gave the company a “buy” rating in a research note on Wednesday, December 1st.
-Finally, Barclays increased their target price on Zscaler from $206.00 to $289.00 and gave the company an “equal weight” rating in a research note on Thursday, September 9th.
-Two analysts have rated the stock with a sell rating, six have given a hold rating and nineteen have issued a buy rating to the stock.
-According to data from MarketBeat, the company has a consensus rating of “Buy” and a consensus target price of $366.19.
+ZS has been the subject of a number of analyst reports.
+JPMorgan Chase & Co. lowered Zscaler from a “neutral” rating to an “underweight” rating and reduced their price objective for the company from $362.00 to $320.00 in a research report on Tuesday, December 14th.
+Credit Suisse Group assumed coverage on Zscaler in a research report on Tuesday, November 16th.
+They set an “outperform” rating and a $410.00 price objective for the company.
+Bank of America increased their target price on Zscaler from $260.00 to $310.00 and gave the company a “buy” rating in a research note on Friday, September 10th.
+Daiwa Capital Markets downgraded Zscaler from a “neutral” rating to an “underperform” rating and set a $286.00 target price on the stock. in a research note on Monday, December 6th.
+Finally, Deutsche Bank Aktiengesellschaft increased their target price on Zscaler from $400.00 to $430.00 and gave the company a “buy” rating in a research note on Wednesday, December 1st.
+Two analysts have rated the stock with a sell rating, six have given a hold rating and nineteen have assigned a buy rating to the company.
+Based on data from MarketBeat, the company has a consensus rating of “Buy” and an average target price of $366.19.

 Zscaler Profile